-For many women the impetus for coming off the pill is often the desire to return to a natural menstrual cycle, crucial to kick-starting the baby-making process.
-However, this isn’t always a smooth transition as the body attempts to regain its hormonal symphony of balance and the natural production and regulation of hormones.
+For many women the impetus for coming off the pill is often the desire to return to a natural menstrual cycle, to reduce unwanted side effects associated with the pill or to kick-start the baby-making process.

-The euphoric side effect of the pill is glowing skin as it successfully suppresses sebum production from the sex hormone androgen.
-It is then no surprise that when you cease the pill the body experiences a rebound effect of increasing androgens that up-regulate sebum production stimulating sebaceous glands to produce more sebum resulting in post pill acne.
+The euphoric side effect of the pill is glowing skin as it successfully suppresses the sex hormone androgen and reduces the follicles oil production.
+When you cease the pill the body experiences a rebound effect of rising androgens, increased oil production and virulent acne breakouts that last for months; hence why you have been putting it off!

 With a little preparation before coming off the pill you can make a smoother transition and reduce the severity of acne breakouts as the body attempts to regain its hormonal symphony.
 Commence the process face on like you would preparing for a detox or exercise regime, and the earlier the better.

 Your bathroom cabinets and beauty drawers are an obvious place to begin to identify thick creams, mineral oils and heavy make-up that will clog pores.
 Instead opt for lightweight options with lotion or serum textures and where possible avoid the use of heavy makeup.

 The more simple and gentle you can keep your skincare regimes the better.
 Tingling or burning irritated skin is not a sign of a products effectiveness.
 In fact the side effects of these sensitising products have been shown to aggravate acne skin.